OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

         * You can see this workload is served by 3 pods
         * The pods don't share any volumes, so each DB is independent

+### Add a sidecar to the postgres workload

 To make sure all DBs have the same table and row on startup we could use a sidecar

 The sidecar runs alongside each pod and can be used to do initialization, management or health checks

-First, we'll create a configmap which will contain the script the sidecar will run
+First, we'll create a configmap which contains the script the sidecar will run

 * Rancher web-ui > your cluster > Default >
     * Resources > Config Maps > Add config map >